Media and Cultural Studies - PhD

 - You will receive individual support and guidance from our team of supervisors, meeting on a regular basis to review your progress and plan your next steps.

-- You will feel a strong sense of community amongst students and supervisors in the School of Media and wider Faculty of Arts, Design and Media.
+- You will feel a strong sense of community amongst media students and supervisors and the wider Faculty of Arts, Design and Media.

 - You will attend regular research seminars, conferences and symposia and you will receive a dedicated workspace that acts as the hub of your PhD research activity.